North Carolina rolls back 'bathroom bill' despite criticism - News 12 Now

 During impassioned debate on the House floor, conservatives accused their colleagues of caving in to pressure from college basketball.

-Republican Rep. Bert Jones sarcastically suggested that the banners outside the building be replaced with a NCAA flag and the white flag of surrender.
+Republican Rep. Bert Jones sarcastically suggested that the banners outside the building be replaced with an NCAA flag and the white flag of surrender.

 And GOP Rep. Carl Ford said: “If we could have props in here, I’d take a basketball covered in money and roll it down the middle aisle there.
 Because that’s what this is about: money and basketball.
 My family is not for sale.
 My constituents are not for sale.”